 NHL Odds & Best Bets Today: Schedule, Picks for Thursday

-Check out our NHL picks.
+Check out all of our NHL best bets!

-Thursday’s NHL schedule and odds
+Thursday’s NHL Schedule and Odds

 (odds via DraftKings)

 - Boston Bruins (-115) vs. Tampa Bay Lightning (-105)

 - Pittsburgh Penguins (+110) vs. Washington Capitals (-130)

 - Detroit Red Wings (-165) vs. Montreal Canadiens (+140)